Boston Massacre: Media battle

-In the days and weeks following the incident, a propaganda battle was waged between Boston's Patriots and Loyalists.
-Both sides published pamphlets that told strikingly different stories, which were principally published in London in a bid to influence opinion there.
+In the days and weeks following the incident, a propaganda battle was waged between Patriots and Loyalists in Boston.
+Both sides published pamphlets that told strikingly different stories, and which were principally published in London in a bid to influence opinion there.
 The Boston Gazette's version of events, for example, characterized the massacre as part of an ongoing scheme to "quell a Spirit of Liberty", and harped on the negative consequences of quartering troops in the city.

-Henry Pelham was an engraver and half-brother of celebrated portrait painter John Singleton Copley, and he depicted the event in an engraving.
-Silversmith and engraver Paul Revere closely copied the image and is often credited as its originator.
+Henry Pelham, an engraver and half-brother of celebrated portrait painter John Singleton Copley, depicted the event in an engraving.
+Silversmith and engraver Paul Revere copied the image and is often credited as its originator.
 The engraving contained several inflammatory details.
 Captain Preston is shown ordering his men to fire, and a musket is seen shooting out of the window of the customs office, which is labeled "Butcher's Hall".
 Artist Christian Remick hand-colored some prints.
 Some copies of the print show a man with two chest wounds and a somewhat darker face, matching descriptions of Attucks; others show no black victim.
 The image was published in the Boston Gazette and circulated widely, and it became an effective anti-British editorial.
-The image of bright red "lobster backs" and wounded men with red blood was hung in farmhouses throughout New England.
+The image of soldiers in red uniforms and wounded men with red blood was hung in farmhouses throughout New England.